dat-ecosystem/dat/beta-cli-api.md

 - `path`/`p` - specify the path to the dat directory that the command should use.
 Default is current working directory
 - `help`/`h` (boolean) - pass this option to show the help for a command
-- `json` (boolean) - pass this option to change the response format for status/response messages to JSON for easy parsing
+- `log` (default 'text') - set this to 'json' to change the response format logging for status/response messages to JSON for easy parsing
+- `checkout`

 Example output: